Aliases for BRE Gene

 BRE (Brain And Reproductive Organ-Expressed (TNFRSF1A Modulator)) is a Protein Coding gene.
 Diseases associated with BRE include Centrotemporal Epilepsy.
-Among its related pathways are DNA Double-Strand Break Repair and TWEAK Pathway.
+Among its related pathways are DNA Double Strand Break Response and Cell Cycle Checkpoints.
 GO annotations related to this gene include tumor necrosis factor receptor binding and peroxisome targeting sequence binding.

 UniProtKB/Swiss-Prot for BRE Gene